 Here is the content of the m3u file “classical.m3u” from the above example, opened with a text editor.

-Another quick method, if you are on a Linux machine is to run this command in the same directory where the music files are stored:
+A quick method to generate an .m3u file, if you are on a Linux machine, is to run this command in the same directory where the music files are stored:

 Where you can rename “myplaylist” with any suitable name for your playlist.

 This will list (ls) the content of the directory and redirect the output into the desired text file (playlist.m3u) which is then created and saved in the same location from where the command is invoked.

 IMPORTANT: RetailPlayer doesn’t decode correctly special characters of filenames.
 Make sure to not use any special character or accented characters in the m3u (i.e. #%()=?^ìèéòç etc…)

 When generating the playlist with a program like VLC (or others), make sure to adjust the filenames accordingly in a way that they can be parsed correctly by RetailPlayer.

 Now that playlists (music tracks + .m3u files) are prepared on the web server it is time to configure the RetailPlayer device from the Portal.
 Go on and create a new Channel by selecting the type: “Store & Play”:

 When ready, click on SAVE confirming the channel creation